Why Do Solar Panels Have a Peak Power?

 To give you an idea of the energy required for single-item solar systems (all usage figures are based on annual usage):

-- A standard refrigerator uses 600 kWh and could be powered with two panels
+- A standard refrigerator uses 600 kWh and can be powered by two panels

 - An air conditioning window unit uses 215 kWh, and you can power with one panel